UX-Wizards/wizards-wiki/content/en/volunteer-openings.md

 Contact: Keri Fullwood

 We’d like to have a designer on board to help us create some original art for each episode of our podcast!

+## Next Steps

+**Did you find an interesting team / project to join?**
+👉🏼 Reach out to the designated person listed

+**Do you have event / project ideas?**
+👉🏼 Reach out to E-board (Keri, Laura, Seiko or Kaisen)

+**Want to get involved but nothing here speaks to you?**
+Ask yourself: **What is something I've wanted to do but would want to try it with others?** For example, maybe you need help with interview practice and are interested in gathering others to join you.
+Or maybe you've always wanted to read a book but need the accountability of a book club.
+Maybe you just want to learn from others about their favorite UX techniques and would like to plan a themed discussion.
+If you want to do it, I'm sure someone else does too.
+Just let us know!